Caso-source/caso-source.github.io/HackTheBox/academy.md

 ![](pictures/staging-academy.png)

-I found the following information useful and after wondering what laravel was and getting sidetracked I looked it up and it appears it is a php framework
+I found the following information useful and after wondering what laravel was and getting sidetracked I looked it up and found it to be a php framework

 ```bash
 Environment & details: